 Income tax - Should wage savings be reported?

-The amounts paid by your employer are exempt from tax within certain limits, if they are paid under one of the following wage savings plans:
+The amounts paid by your employer are exempt from tax within certain limits, if they are paid as an application of one of the following wage savings plans:

 • PEE: titleContent